Hi there. I'm David Risley.

 I’m not boasting big houses.
 I’m not driving some $75K car.
 I’m an average American who decided I didn’t want to go down the path most traveled.
 My choice of college degree would have me sitting in some cubicle somewhere if I chose to follow it.
 But, THAT PATH WAS UNACCEPTABLE to me.
 That’s all there is to it.

 I’m a guy who makes a living online.
 I am married and have two beautiful kids.
 We live in a decent home.
 We own a 36-foot motorhome and one of my favorite things to do is to go camping and travel the country.
 I drive a Honda CR-V because I can tow it behind the RV.
-My average day is seeing the kids off to school, then working on my business in my home office (or sometimes out at a coffee shop) – then quit when the family gets back home in the afternoon.
+My office is wherever I decide to plant my laptop, whether it be in my home office, a coffee shop, my back porch, or out in a local campground.

 Dressing up for me is putting on pants, since I’m usually wearing a t-shirt and cargo shorts and sandals.